 We have also completed the initial set-up of the new Club Room, painting, floor refinishing, and ceiling replacements throughout most of the existing facility and completed work to make the temporary stage extensions fully functional.
 The latter item will benefit most of the performances we host and literally sets the stage for 2017 when Rural Root Theatre and the CBBCA host the Eastern Ontario’s One Act Play Festival.
 The revitalization of the “old community centre” is an essential part of Sandhills; Phase 1 created nearly 1,500 ft2 of space to be re-purposed into essential new program rooms.

 The original Constance Bay Community Centre is the foundation of our success and in 2017 it will undergo significant renovations and modernization.
-Many women will be relieved to know the main floor washrooms will undergo an extreme make-over.
-In mid 2017 the City of Ottawa will undertake a complete renovation of the main floor washrooms; bigger stalls, new millwork and mirrors, new floors, and new ceilings will re-open.
+Many women will be relieved to know the main floor washrooms and common areas will undergo an extreme make-over.
+In June the completely renovated main floor washrooms; with bigger stalls, new millwork and mirrors, new floors, and new ceilings will re-open.
 A universal washroom will dramatically improve accessibility and provide parents the space and amenities to tend to children.
 At the same time, in a Minor Capital Partnership with the City, we’ll be making other changes to make the common areas more appealing and functional.
 Once completed, the project will transform these heritage areas so they blend seamlessly to the Sandhills standard.

 The cornerstone of Phase 2 is our new concept kitchen.
 Over the years, hundreds used our old kitchen for numerous and varied events; it has seen thousands of pancakes, tons of roast beef, banquets, buffets, and more.
 It had limitations, it wasn’t a good place to work, but somehow it got the job done.
 The Millenium Kitchen will eventually be big, bright, fun, and create exceptional opportunities.
 Borne out of technology and the imagination and experience of local chefs the new kitchen will do everything well; if you’d like to pop in and join a class to make a great soup for lunch, whip up something different to take home for dinner, or join a gourmet club for a great group cooked meal, the Phase 2 kitchen is a concept made for you.
 Once fully operational we expect to run 15 activities a week for groups of 10.
 People working the kitchen for one of the dozens of church and CBBCA events, weddings, and anniversaries will find the kitchen’s banquet configuration a welcome and dramatic improvement.
 It is a big job with a fairly significant price tag.
 New Sandhills donations and 5 year memberships will help fund the project.
 We’ll work on it, bit by bit, and expect to have permits in place for July 2017.
 By September the initial stage will deliver a dramatically improved banquet experience with a design that provides space, convenience, and many small details that make the Millennium Kitchen unique.

-Engraving is now in progress for the CBBCA Donor Wall.
-The wall will recognize the contributions to our past, our present, and our future.
-New donor tiles are now available; donors of $200 or more will receive a 6×6 engraved tile with 2 lines of text up to 36 characters, donors of $500 or more will receive a 12 x 12 tile with up to 5 lines of text and 105 characters.
+Engraving is now in progress for Phase 2 of the CBBCA Donor Wall.
+The wall recognizes the contributions to our past, our present, and our future.
+New donor tiles are now available; donors of $250 or more will receive a 6×6 engraved tile with 2 lines of text up to 36 characters, donors of $750 or more will receive a 12 x 12 tile with up to 5 lines of text and 105 characters.
 Donations are not tax deductible.

 You can order your tile here: